Roeland Raes: Holocaust denial trial

 The original complaint goes back to 2001.
 Meanwhile, the mother video tape with the full interview, which could have shed light on the context, got lost, so the evidence that can be used in the trial is limited to the parts of the interview that have been broadcast.

 Early 2006, at the Public Prosecutor's request and after a hearing in chambers, the charges were dropped, but after an appeal by the Forum of Jewish Organisations, the case was resumed.
-In December 2008, he was given a suspended sentence of 4 months imprisonment.
-The Forum of Jewish Organisations and the Centre for Equal Opportunities and Opposition to Racism received 1,000 EUR damages.
+In December 2008, he was given a suspended sentence of four months imprisonment.
+The Forum of Jewish Organisations and the Centre for Equal Opportunities and Opposition to Racism received €1,000 damages.

-The Brussels court of appeal on 15 September 2010 confirmed Raes was guilty of negationism, and awarded 1,800 EUR damages to each organisation.
+The Brussels court of appeal on 15 September 2010 confirmed Raes was guilty of negationism, and awarded €1,800 damages to each organisation.
 He did not receive a sentence, because the court decided the case had taken unreasonably long.

+Death

+On 28 November 2024, Raes died in Aalter by euthanasia after a long illness, at the age of 90.